State Farm auto insurance review 2021

 How factors affect State Farm’s auto insurance rates

-State Farm’s rates start as low as just $542 for customers who choose to purchase only the minimum coverage.
+State Farm’s rates average $542 per year for customers who choose to purchase only the minimum coverage.
 Minimum coverage generally includes only those coverages required by law, such as liability coverage.
 The average rate for full coverage is $1,669, which is a bit above the national average of $1,555.
-As you can see from the table below, factors such as car accidents, speeding tickets and poor credit can increase the cost of auto insurance premiums significantly.
+As you can see from the table below, factors such as car accidents, speeding tickets and poor credit (in most states) can increase the cost of auto insurance premiums significantly.

 |Average rates||Accident||Speeding ticket||Poor credit|